4a50/reading-notes/HTML-structure.md

 ## Chapter 17: HTML5 tags<-- I know, out of order

 HTML5 is a much more robust version of the markup language.
-Consolditation of some tags for use in structuring the web page.
+Consolidation of some tags for use in structuring the web page.

 These are some key tags that I think will come in handy that I didn't know before.